Catmaniscatlord/MURV/dc-geolocation-intro.md

 ------------------------------

-In order to calculate the unknown position of a point (ex, ey, ez), we must have 4 known points with known locations in 3D space (an_x, an_y, an_z) along with their distance to our unknown point(e_a1,e_a2,e_a3,e_a4).
+In order to calculate the unknown position of a point (ex, ey, ez), we must have four known points with known locations in 3D space (an_x, an_y, an_z) along with their distance to our unknown point(e_a1,e_a2,e_a3,e_a4).
 From there we estimate the point (ex,ey,ez) so that the difference in the distance from the estimated point to each AP and the measured distance is minimized with an appropriate algorithm.

-In my setup I placed each of my 4 AP's on each vertex 1 meter square with my laptop in the middle as the wireless device.
-This shape was chosen due to its ease in marking the location of the AP's.
+In my setup I placed each of my four APs on each vertex 1 meter square with my laptop in the middle as the wireless device.
+This shape was chosen due to its ease in marking the location of the APs.
 I collected data in this setup and saved it in TestValues.csv, the names at the top of the file reference to the SSID values of each AP.
-The diagram below depicts this, with the black circles representing AP's and the red circle depicting the laptop.
+The diagram below depicts this, with the black circles representing APs and the red circle depicting the laptop.
 All units are in meters.